-Source: OECD. | Notes: Dates for crises onset Sources: Banco de Portugal and Bank for as defined in the ESCB Heads of Research International Settlements. | Notes: Dates for Group's banking crises database; m.a. stands crises onset as defined in the ESCB Heads of Research Group's banking crises database; m.a. stands for moving average and y-o-y rc for year-on-year rate of change.
+Sources: Banco de Portugal and Bank for International Settlements. | Notes: Dates for crises onset as defined in the ESCB Heads of Research Group's banking crises database; m.a. stands for moving average and your cfor year-on-year rate of change.